WebOnWebOff/open-agent-system/OpenAgentDefinition.md

 **This is the most important requirement of the entire system.**

-Each entry point file (CLAUDE.md, AGENTS.md, GEMINI.md) MUST include a read directive at the top.
+The `AGENTS.md` file MUST include a read directive at the top.
 Without this, the agent system won't function.

 #### Required Format